Hengshui High School: Holidays

 During a semester, students take a vacation every two or three weeks, and the time can range from about one day in the first year to one night in the third year.
 During the COVID-19 pandemic, the school was closed for several months, so there were no regular holidays.

-Featured Events
+Featured events

-The special activities of Hengshui High School include the "80 Chinese mile hiking" held in the first grade, the "coming-of-age ceremony" held in the second year, and the "100 day oath of the National Higher Education Entrance Examination" held in the third year, etc.
+The special activities of Hengshui High School include the "80 Chinese mile hiking" held in the first grade, the "coming-of-age ceremony" held in the second year, and the "100 day oath of the Gaokao" held in the third year, etc.